albertc9/Verigen/README.md

    ```
    This command generates only the JSON netlist without the SVG diagram.

-5. **Generate netlist and SVG, then delete SVG:**
+5. **Generate only SVG (no netlist):**
    ```bash
    verigen -s dut.v
    ```
-   This command generates both the JSON netlist and the SVG diagram, then deletes the SVG file after generation.
+   This command generates only the SVG diagram without the netlist.

 6. **Check Verigen version:**
    ```bash
    verigen --version
    ```
    Displays the current version of Verigen.
+And can also verify installation and configuration.

 7. **Get help:**
    Inside the interactive shell, type: